Challenging single parent statistics and stereotypes.

 The most crucial single parent statistic is, of course, how many of us there are in the UK: almost 3 million at last count (2.8 million in 2017 according to the Office for National Statistics).
 To put that statistic into context, that means around a quarter of all families with dependent children are single parent families.
 However, further investigation of the single parent statistics show that this figure tends to underestimate the number of families that experience single parenthood at some point.
 A study by the University of Sheffield has shown that over a six year period one third of families were single parent families at some point.

 Single mums v. single dads

 Looking at the single parent statistics to see the gender breakdown of single parents shows us that the vast majority are single mums.
 Over 85% of us are women, with 13.5% of single parent households headed by single fathers.
-Interestingly, single parent statistics show that single father households tend to be smaller, and are also more likely to have both dependent and non-dependent children in them.
+Interestingly, figures show that single father households tend to be smaller, and are also more likely to have both dependent and non-dependent children in them.
 Meanwhile, single mother headed households are more likely to have dependent children (i.e. children of 16 years and under or aged 16-18 and in full time education).
 This may reflect a tendency for young children to remain with their mothers following a separation, whilst children are increasingly likely to live with their fathers as they become older.
 Although for all ages, mothers tend to make up the bulk of main carers within single parent families.